Which Singapore REITs Offer The Best Returns in 2018? (A Comparison Table)

 The REIT owns the Paragon and the Clementi Mall which enjoy an occupancy rate of 100%.
 Some of the REIT’s largest tenants include Burberry Distribution Company, club 21 Pte, and Cold Storage Singapore.

 What makes this REIT stand out compared to other REITs in Singapore is the fact that it has a low gearing level.
 Gearing Level refers to a company’s debt, relative to its equity.
 A low score, in this case, guarantees more stability when it comes to distribution as fewer distributions go into the repayments of debts.

-A dividend yield of 5.6% backed by 100% occupancy rate in mall property portfolio should excite any investor looking to bet on commercial properties.
+A dividend yield of 5.6% backed by a 100% occupancy rate in the mall property portfolio should excite any investor looking to bet on commercial properties.

 Ascendas is the largest real estate investment trust dealing with business and industrial space.
 As of the end of 2017, the REIT owned a total of 101 properties in Singapore and 31 properties in Australia.
 Unlike other REITs, it has more than 1,350 tenants which means it does not depend on one particular tenant for rental income.